What's The Difference Between Personal Liability and Personal Property Claims?

 Personal Property Coverage

-Coverage C - Personal Property - This covers damages and theft of your personal property.
+Coverage C - Personal Property - covers damages and theft of your personal property.
 Personal property includes items like clothing, appliances, furniture, and stuffed animals laying around the house.
 When this stuff gets damaged or stolen by something covered in your policy, it comes out of Coverage C. It is important to note, there are usually special sub-limits for certain categories of items:

 - $1,500 - Jewelry